james-schaefer/training_journal/climbing_training_w13.md

   - [ ] Door Jam Ankle Flexibility: 180 seconds daily dose
   - [ ] Squat with empty barbell near wall

+  - Notes:
+    - Body weight: 165.4 lbs.
+      - so just two weeks ago I weighed 173, and was gaining weight.
+      - over the weekend I was at 163...
+      - 1 lbs. per week is considered a healthy pace of weight loss...
+      - should try to slow the pace of my weight loss.
+      - does got to show the effects of regular eating out, vs my current rice, beans, and tofu diet.
+    - .
 -------------------------------------------------------

 WEDNESDAY: 2020.02.25